andrii2g/dotnet-service-stats/README.md

 # dotnet-service-stats

-`dss` is a small .NET console application for local diagnostics triage.
+`dss` is a console application for local diagnostics triage.
 It attaches to a running local .NET process, collects a short `System.Runtime` EventPipe counter sample, and prints either a readable summary or stable JSON.

 `dss` attaches using local .NET diagnostics infrastructure and collects a short EventPipe counter sample.
 It does not modify the target application and does not require code changes in the target application.